Ecodev/gims/docs/content/computing.rst

 The last case is by far the most common one.
 It means a parent filter is the sum of its children.
-This is used for the vast majority of filters and nothing special need to be done, except build the correct filter hierarchy once and for all.
+This is used for the vast majority of filters and nothing special needs to be done, except build the correct filter hierarchy once and for all.

 The two other possibilities are the first way to customize GIMS computation.
 A